Market Harborough

-Market Harborough was formerly part of Rockingham Forest, a royal hunting forest used by the medieval monarchs starting with William I, whose original boundaries stretched from Market Harborough through to Stamford and included Corby, Kettering, Desborough, Rothwell, Thrapston and Oundle.

 The steeple of St Dionysius' Church rises directly from the street, as there is no churchyard.
 It was constructed in grey stone in 1300 with the church itself a later building of about 1470.
 Next to the church stands the Old Grammar School, a small timber building dating from 1614.
 The ground floor is open, creating a covered market area and there is a single room on the first floor.
 It has become a symbol of the town.
 The nearby square is largely pedestrianised and surrounded by buildings of varying styles.
-The upper end of the High Street is wide and contains mostly unspoiled Georgian buildings.
+The upper end of the High Street is wide and contains mostly unspoilt Georgian buildings.

-Market Harborough has two villages within its confines: Great Bowden lies over a hill about a mile from the town centre; Little Bowden is less than half a mile from the town centre.
+Market Harborough has two villages within its confines: Great Bowden lies over a hill about a mile from the town centre, and Little Bowden is less than half a mile from the town centre.
 The three centres have largely coalesced through ribbon development and infill, although Great Bowden continues to retain a strong village identity.

 History

 Before 1066

 Market Harborough was founded by the Saxons between 410 and 1066.
-Originally a small village, believed to have been called hæfera-beorg, (harborough) meaning "oat hill".
+Originally a small village, believed to have been called Hæfera-beorg (Harborough), meaning "oat hill".